projectnessie/nessie-demos/README.md

-Different demos probably require different dependencies, like different versions of Apache Spark, of Apache Iceberg, of Nessie, etc. This is why the set of dependencies in [`requirements.txt`](setup/requirements.txt) is pretty short and quite relaxed.
+Different demos probably require different dependencies, like different versions of Apache Spark, of Apache Iceberg, of Nessie, etc. This is why the set of dependencies in [`requirements.txt`](pydemolib/requirements.txt) is pretty short and quite relaxed.

 Config files in the `configs/` directory contain various sets of dependencies.
-The nessiedemo-setup code takes care or installing the Python dependencies, Apache Spark and the nessie-runner.
+The `pydemolib` code takes care or installing the Python dependencies, Apache Spark and the nessie-runner.

 It shall also be possible to run (or at least test) the demos against non-released versions